 The more professional your blog, the more readers will trust you.
 Think about it.
 When you go into a book shop, would you pick up a book that had adverts stuck all over the front cover and different authors’ names on it?

-When it comes to templates, Wix has the edge over Weebly.
-There is a great selection of stunning and up-to-date templates for you to choose from.
+When it comes to templates, Wix has a great selection of stunning and up-to-date templates for you to choose from.

 Wix has recently upgraded its content editor.
 Along with all the existing features, you can now:

 - Insert videos from YouTube or Vimeo

 The rich editor in Wix makes you feel like you’re crafting your blog with the finest materials.
 Powerful customization is made simple.